 Zeovit Reactors are nearly identical to Biopellet Reactors, only more expensive to maintain and operate because they tend to keep the nitrate laden bacteria at a much higher population.
 Zeovit Reactors are designed to work with a certain media and certain chemicals which are added regularly to the reactor, both of which are supposed to ensure the highest population of beneficial bacteria can be achieved.
 These reactors are basically like a garden that is fed fertilizer and uses only the best surface area to help ensure the most amount of beneficial bacteria is grown.
 The thing about these reactors is they do work and are worth the additional investment in time and cost if you are willing to deal with the upkeep to help ensure the best possible water conditions in your aquarium.

-That covers all of the reactors that we carry here at AquariumSumps.com.
-Should you have any questions about which reactor might be right for you, or if you are encountering any water chemistry issues not addressed, please contact us at firstname.lastname@example.org
+If you have any further questions about which reactor might be right for your aquarium, or if you are dealing with any other water chemistry issues that were not discussed, please contact us at firstname.lastname@example.org